 By Rob Shaul

-Specifically, I’ve been trying to not look at the clock during long, 30-60 minute, gym-based endurance efforts.
+Specifically, at that time, I’ve been trying to not look at the clock during long, 30-60 minute, gym-based endurance efforts.

 My struggle with this has been revealing on a couple levels: